 We’re out of our gourds over the plentiful local pumpkin patches that are ripe for the picking.
 From 100 pound giant Big Mac pumpkins to mini varieties kids can hold in the palm of their hand, we’ve found where to go to find the brightest jack-o’-lantern on the block.
-Each of these spots also boasts plenty of farm-inspired fun from hay rides and petting zoos to corn mazes and even wine tasting!
+Each of these spots also boasts plenty of farm-inspired fun from petting zoos to corn mazes!
 Read on for where to pick your great pumpkin this season at a pumpkin patch near you.

 Bates Nut Farm

 From Big Macs to jack-o'-lantern varieties, acres of pumpkins are the hallmark of Bates Nut Farm.
-Located in Valley Center, Bates is known for its tractor hayrides, farm animals and petting zoo, country store and of course, pumpkins.
-Each weekend in October features a special event: scarecrow contest, doggie dress-up contest, and arts and crafts fair, to name just a few.
+Located in Valley Center, Bates is known for its animal petting corral, pony rides, country store (homemade fudge!) and of course, pumpkins.
+Each weekend in October features a special event: scarecrow contest, doggie dress-up contest, and late nights on the farm, to name just a few.

 Good to know: Most pumpkin patches prohibit pooches, but dogs on a leash are welcome at Bates Nut Farm.
 Plan for $5 cash only parking on weekends.